Desolate Oath

 She gives me a fleeting glance.
 "Even joining you now, alone, is foolish, but I don't want to believe this is who you are."

-The whispers rise inside my mind.
-Loving words that bid me, 'drown her.'
+Whispers rise inside my mind that bid me 'drown her.'

 She snorts.
 "Excessive."

 I glance down at her.
 "I respect that you've lost faith in me.
-A cruelty to me given that I still very much trust you."
+A cruelty, given how much faith I still have in you."

-She grins, admittedly a little smug.
+She straightens, self-assured.
 "Of course you do.
-I’m not the one playing games, Vash."
+I'm not the one playing games, Vash."

-My lips straighten at the lie, and I become edged with frustration.
-"Why in hells' name did you confront those goblins alone?
+The lie lands heavy and frustration sharpens my tone.
+"Why in Hells' name did you confront those goblins alone?
 You forced me into a position where I either had to watch you die, or intervene, potentially getting us both killed."
 The path begins to fill with the faint scent of burning chitin.

 She looks at me, stunned.
 "What do you mean?
 He needed help, and the strong have a duty to protect the weak.
 It was the right thing to do."